LEARNAcademy/syllabus/rails/fullstack.md

 - Can see a submit button
 - Can navigate back from the new page to the landing page

-**Story 4: In order to interact with the blog post application, as a user of the application, I need to create a new blog post.**
+**Story 4**: In order to interact with the blog post application, as a user of the application, I need to create a new blog post.

-**Branch:** blog-create
+**Branch**: blog-create

 **Acceptance Criteria**